Hivegirls' program for 3rd-6th graders

 Hivers learn the true value each and every camper brings to the community.
 With the help of outstanding mentors, Hivers have joyful, activity-filled days while gaining independence, strengthening their problem-solving skills, and living harmoniously with others.

 Hive welcomes 3rd-6th grade girls and gender nonbinary youth.
+Our youngest campers are both 3rd grade graduates and 8 years, 10 months by July 1, 2022.
 We invite families to learn more about us and discover if our camps are a good fit for you and your child.

 The Aloha Foundation offers financial support to more than 100 children at our overnight camps each year.
 Interested families can apply for campership aid within their camp application.
 Please contact us with any questions.

 Welcome to Hive!

 Sailing, swimming, archery, tennis, hiking, and more against the backdrop of Vermont’s green mountains set the scene for a playful and fun summer adventure.
 What sets Hive apart is its dynamic community where there’s a deep sense of belonging and lifelong friendships are made.
 Around the campfire, under the stars, in the lake, atop the hills, and through the tunnel (it’s a Hive thing), children can be their truest selves while becoming their best selves.
 Contact me to learn more about what a summer at Hive has to offer; I’m looking forward to talking with you.

 – Ellie Thompson Pennell, Hive Director

 “Hive provides a fun, safe and healthy environment where our daughter has made new friends, grown socially and emotionally, and had just a fantastic experience.”

 “Hive has to be one of the most supportive, happiest places on earth where children are guided to learn about themselves, be challenged, support one another, make new friends, and be a part of a community and something bigger than themselves while having a unique voice and not being lost in the crowd.”